MILES

 The roundabout capital of the U.S. is also a cycling friendly city.

 🛑 Stop 3: Prior to arriving I had researched our destination and seen a few photos of Trail #3 at Turkey Run State Park in Indiana.
-I wasn’t quite sure what to expect, but once we ventured into the sandstone canyon we were both mesmerized by the geology and our surroundings.
+Based on the photos I’d seen I knew were in for an interesting outing.
+Once we ventured into the sandstone canyon we were both mesmerized by the geology and our surroundings.
 After the crowds in Carmel it was nice to step into nature.
 Unfortunately, the crowds at Turkey Run were also copious but we still found our way into some solitude and calm moments.
 This was a big bonus and major surprise.
-We were not not quite sure what to expect, but were incredibly gratified with the hike and absolute beauty of the trail we walked.
+We were incredibly gratified with the hike and absolute beauty of the trail we walked.
 This is a stop I highly recommend, this was another chatGPT recommendation.

 Turkey Run State Park, Marshall, IN